donnachaforde/espresso-tools/README.md

 ***
 ## Introduction

 Espresso Tools consists of a handful of useful CLI tools that are portable across Windows, Unix, Linux and macOS.
-They all utilize the [Espresso Lib](https://github.com/donnachaforde/espresso) to handle the management of command line arguments and provide a consist help, info and versioning output.
+They all utilize the [espresso](https://github.com/donnachaforde/espresso) library to handle the management of command line arguments and provide a consist help, info and versioning output.

 ### Tools